Get exclusive member benefits & effect social change. Join Today

-Bones are very strong and are designed to absorb a shock if you fall or are in an accident, but your bones can only absorb so much pressure before breaking.
-A broken bone commonly occurs for one of the following reasons:
+Bones are very strong.
+Their design allows them to absorb pressure if you fall or you’re in an accident.
+But your bones can only absorb so much pressure before breaking.
+A broken bone commonly occurs for the following reasons:

-If you have a broken bone, you may feel pain in the bone or surrounding area and may notice that the area is swollen.
+If you have a broken bone, you may feel pain in the bone or surrounding area.
+You may notice that the area is swollen.
 When the bone breaks, you might hear a popping or snapping sound.
 If the broken bone is in your arm or leg, the limb may bend at an unusual angle or look deformed.
-You may notice your skin is bruised or bleeding.
+You may notice your skin appears bruised or is bleeding.
 If you have a compound fracture, part of the bone may protrude from the wound.
 It can be hard to move a broken bone and you might have trouble walking if the bone in your leg is broken.

 Healing can take weeks or months, depending on the type and severity of the break.
-Fractures in adults usually take a minimum of six weeks to heal, while a fracture in a child may heal in only a few weeks, according to the ClevelandClinic.
-After the bone heals, you may need to perform exercises to strengthen muscles that weren’t used while your bone was in a cast.
-Your doctor may suggest some exercises you can do at home, or you may need to work with a physical therapist to strengthen your muscles and regain flexibility in your joints.
+Fractures in adults usually take a minimum of six weeks to heal, while a fracture in a child may heal faster.
+After the bone heals, you may need to perform exercises to strengthen muscles that you didn’t use while your bone was in a cast.
+Your doctor may suggest some exercises you can do at home.
+You may need to work with a physical therapist to strengthen your muscles and regain flexibility in your joints.

 Written by: Holly McGurgan